-My new book, Structural Linguistics in the 21st Century, is out in November 2024.
+My new book, Structural Linguistics in the 21st Century, came out in September 2024.
 To quote from its Introduction:

 This book is written to bring up to date a story which I began in a book I wrote in 1980, Schools of Linguistics.
 That book seemed to meet a need —it was translated into several foreign languages—and I have often been asked whether I was going to produce a new edition to cover the period, approaching half a century now, since it appeared.
 But when I looked into this, I realized that an extended Schools, discussing recent developments in the same style as that book, was not going to be possible.
 Linguistics, and the academic world more widely, have changed too much.